 - Have a Medical Information Form (MEDIF) filled out by your doctor, if required by your medical condition.
 MEDIF is downloadable from the Air Serbia website.

-- Make sure you check in in good time and reach your departure gate at the time indicated on your boarding pass.
+- Make sure you check in on time and reach your departure gate at the time indicated on your boarding pass.

-- The following special services are free of charge: special meals, assistance of ground staff in boarding, disembarking and transferring, transport of your own wheelchair or any other disability aid, transport of a service or emotional support dog in the cabin, transport of medical equipment.
+- The following special services are free of charge: special meals, assistance of ground staff in boarding, disembarking and transferring, transport of your own wheelchair or any other disability aid, transport of a service dog in the cabin, transport of medical equipment

 On board - details about your stay on board